-Washington D.C. — In an early morning tweet in what is apparently a response to criticism from allies in Europe, President Trump said: “Liberal Democracies are the enemies of America.”
+Washington D.C. — In an early morning tweet in what is a response to criticism from allies in Europe, President Trump said: “Liberal Democracies are the enemies of America.”
 Over the past week, even staunch allies like the United Kingdom have cooled on Mr. Trump’s due to what critics have called his reckless and inappropriate criticism of Mayor Sadiq Khan in the aftermath of a recent terror strike around London Bridge.

 According to insiders, President Trump was also irked and annoyed by the media’s pronouncement that German Chancellor Angela Merkel is not the leader of the free world, which to Trump is a clear sign that Liberal Democracies are not only failing but a clear and present danger to his leadership style and agenda.

 “It’s pretty clear the President is not happy about his popularity both here and abroad,” said a White House staffer who asked to remain anonymous.
-“He’s just angry that people don’t like him so he’s lashing out.
+“He’s just angry that people don’t like him, so he’s lashing out.
 Today it’s this, even though he doesn’t seem to understand that the United States is the Liberal Democracy the world looks to.
 He’s trying to rally his base.”

 New York Times columnist Thomas Friedman called the White House in a recent column “Trump’s United American Emirate,” referring to the President’s leadership and organizational style mimicking that of authoritarian Arab regimes.
-He’s gone as far to label Mr. Trump as Emir Donald.
+He’s gone as far as to label Mr. Trump as Emir Donald.

 “We have an emir.
 His name is Donald.
 We have a crown prince.
 His name is Jared.
 We have a crown princess.
 Her name is Ivanka.
 We have a consultative council (Congress) that rubber-stamps whatever the Emir wants.
-And like any good monarchy, our ruling family sees no conflict of interest between its personal businesses and those of the state.”
+And like any good monarchy, our ruling family sees no conflict of interest between its businesses and those of the state.”

 “There’s a reason he and his supporters like Putin so much,” said Professor James Badwater of the Badwater Institute for Public Policy at the University of Chicago.
-“They like the idea of a strongman coming to fix their problems, even if that means removing others, and in some cases, their own liberties.
+“They like the idea of a strongman coming to fix their problems, even if that means removing others, and in some cases, their liberties.
 But they’ll start with people who don’t look like them.
 And in this case, countries his supporters have never been to, ignoring basic things like Germany’s proximity to the Middle East and things like that.”